 At UMS, we believe the performing arts should be a part of nurturing every young mind.
 We believe that the arts build creativity and expose students to new ways of looking at their world.
 We work with educators to arrange exceptional opportunities for young students.
 Through field trips, teaching guides, and workshops, we complement curriculum and inspire young minds and educators.

 Since 1997, UMS has proudly partnered with Ann Arbor Public Schools through the John F. Kennedy Center’s Partners in Education Program.
 Washtenaw Intermediate School District joined the partnership in 2012, and together our three organizations collaborate regularly on the development of accessible and high-quality arts education programs for our area’s students and teachers.

 K-12 School Day Performances

-From theater to modern dance, from Brazil to China, UMS School Day Performances feature some of the world’s best performing artists and use the arts to ignite student imagination and support student growth and development.
+From theater to modern dance, UMS School Day Performances feature some of the world’s best performing artists and use the arts to ignite student imagination and support student growth and development.

 Performances serve kindergarten through high school students, and teachers receive UMS learning guides to facilitate meaningful connections between the performance and classroom curriculum.